fkarg/fkarg.github.io/_posts/2021-09-09-project-hail-mary.md

 - I think I paid attention to it, but it was never explicitly mentioned if all of astrophage mass can be turned into radiation energy or not, or what happens to 'empty' astrophage.
-- I found it unusual that nitrogen levels increased mostly just marginally each time, instead of mostly stagnation with infrequent breakthroughs, as is the pattern in most penecilin experiments with bacteria.
-I don't know too much about that, but it was different from my expectation.
+- I found it unusual that nitrogen levels increased at most marginally each time, instead of stagnation with infrequent breakthroughs.
+At least, that's the setup in most bacteria [penecilin experiments][penecilin], so that's where my intuition comes from.
 Can someone confirm/deny this gut feeling?
 - Someone else mentioned the noticable absence of checklists, which are quite commonly used in both aviation and space travel.
 Many of his 'stupid mistakes' could have easily been avoided.